z80andrew/SerialDisk/README.md

 SerialDisk is free software, but if you find it useful please consider donating towards my coffee fund to aid additional development - any amount is appreciated. [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/z80andrew)

+## Download
+Download the latest version at https://github.com/z80andrew/SerialDisk/releases/latest

+## Wiki
-For project information and downloads, please see the [SerialDisk wiki](https://github.com/z80andrew/SerialDisk/wiki)
+For more project information, please see the [SerialDisk wiki](https://github.com/z80andrew/SerialDisk/wiki)

 Based on MonoSerialDisk and StSerialDisk by Sascha